peterjbachman/personalWebsite/content/_index.md

-I am a PhD student in Political Science at Washington University in St.
+I am a Ph.D. student in Political Science at Washington University in St. Louis.
-Louis.
-My research interests include text as data, judicial politics, and campaign messaging.
-I generally enjoy taking qualitative research and finding ways to quantify that research.
+My research interests include judicial politics, textual analysis, and political communication.
+I enjoy taking qualitative research and finding ways to quantify that research.

-I am also interested in anything that I would get paid 6 figures to research.
+I will also have an interest in anything I would get paid 6 figures to research.

 Contact me at [bachman.p@wustl.edu](mailto:bachman.p@wustl.edu)